M41 ROAD: PAMIR HIGHWAY AND WAKHAN CORRIDOR

 Best places to visit in Kyrgyzstan: Issyk-Kul Lake, Lenin peak region, Chychkan gorge, Song-Kul Lake, Jety-Oguz Gorge.

-Cost in USD for 1 person:
+The cost of the tour 2017 in USD for 1 person:

 |№ of pax||1||2||3-4||5-6||7-9||10-15||Single Supplement|